ovh/docs/pages/platform/databases/databases_06_restore_backup/guide.en-asia.md

 You can learn more about how backups works on the [Automated backups guide](https://docs.ovh.com/asia/en/publiccloud/databases/backups/).

 Restoration of a backup is done by creating a new service and pushing the backup data to this new service.
 This full process is called forking and is fully automated.
-Once this process done you will have two indepedent service running, the one from which the backup come from, and a new one on which the backup data has been imported.
+Once this process is done, you will have two independent service running, the one from which the backup comes from, and a new one on which the backup data has been imported.

 ## Instructions
 ### Step 1: Select the database service you want to restore data from